s2quake/libplanet/CONTRIBUTING.md

     (which is written in C), this is distributed as a distinct NuGet package:
     *[Libplanet.Types.Crypto.Secp256k1]*.

- -  *Libplanet.RocksDBStore*: The `Libplanet.Store.Store` implementation built on [RocksDB].
+ -  *Libplanet.RocksDBStore*: The `Libplanet.Data.Store` implementation built on [RocksDB].
     As this depends on platform-dependent libraries (which is written in C/C++), this is distributed as a distinct NuGet package: *[Libplanet.RocksDBStore]*.

- -  *Libplanet.Store.Remote*: The `IKeyValueStore` implementation for use with *Libplanet.Store* to store data in a remote server and communicate using [gRPC].
+ -  *Libplanet.Data.Remote*: The `IKeyValueStore` implementation for use with *Libplanet.Data* to store data in a remote server and communicate using [gRPC].
 This is cannot be used standalone.
 Need `IKeyValueStore` implementation for local storage like *[Libplanet.RocksDBStore]*.